eahanson/corex/corex-readme.md

 ## Convert eex to slime
 * Install (OS X): `brew install rbenv ruby-build` and `rbenv install` and `gem install eex2slime`
 * Run: `eex2slime [input-file]`

+# Using Corex As A Template For A New Elixir/Phoenix App

+## Create the project

+Create a new project, and set the Corex repo as a remote:

+    mkdir your-new-project
+    cd your-new-project
+    git init
+    git remote add corex git@github.com:eahanson/corex
+    git fetch corex
+    git reset --hard corex/master
+    git create project-name
+    git remote add origin git@github.com:[organization/project-name]
+    git push -u origin master

+You can keep `corex` as a remote to pull new changes from `corex` into your project.

+## Importing changes from Corex

+See what's changed:

+    git fetch corex
+    git log corex/master

+Merge all changes from the Corex:

+    git merge corex/master